L1ghtmann/Building-An-Ios-Toolchain/README.md

 `-DLLVM_LINK_LLVM_DYLIB=On` specifies that we want to build the `libLLVM` shared library and dynamically link it into all the tools we're about to build.
 This helps shrink the size of our compiler *significantly*.

 `-DLLVM_TARGETS_TO_BUILD="X86;ARM;AArch64"` specifies that we want our compiler to support the x86, ARM, and AArch64 architecture families.
-By default, this flag is set to `all` which integrates support (i.e., builds a backend) for AArch64, AMDGPU, ARM, AVR, BPF, Hexagon, Lanai, Mips, MSP430, NVPTX, PowerPC, RISCV, Sparc, SystemZ, WebAssembly, X86, and XCore ([source](https://github.com/apple/llvm-project/blob/0c93705f060d7e0b8932d58c1fd6291dd6a3f5a9/llvm/CMakeLists.txt#L303)) most of which we will never use.
-In practice, we only need ARM, but having support for x86 and AArch64 won't hurt and they're the only other architectures in that list that you're likely to encounter with modern Apple hardware.
+By default, this flag is set to `all` which integrates support (i.e., builds a backend) for AArch64, AMDGPU, ARM, AVR, BPF, Hexagon, Lanai, Mips, MSP430, NVPTX, PowerPC, RISCV, Sparc, SystemZ, WebAssembly, X86, and XCore ([source](https://github.com/apple/llvm-project/blob/0c93705f060d7e0b8932d58c1fd6291dd6a3f5a9/llvm/CMakeLists.txt#L303)) most of which we'll never use.
+In practice, we only need AArch64 and ARM (64-bit and 32-bit arm respectively), but having support for the x86 family won't hurt and it's the only other architecture set in that list that you're likely to target (for other projects, etc).

 `-DLLVM_ENABLE_WARNINGS=Off` specifies that we want to disable all compiler warnings.
 Trust me, they will get annoying.
 If something fails, it may be worth removing this flag to turn warnings back on.

-`-DCMAKE_BUILD_TYPE=MinSizeRel` specifies that we want a Release build optimized for size, not speed.
+`-DCMAKE_BUILD_TYPE=MinSizeRel` specifies that we want a release build optimized for size, not speed.

 `-DCMAKE_INSTALL_PREFIX="$HOME/my-llvm-project/"` specifies where we want our compiler to be installed once it's been built.

-### Resources:
+### Clang+LLVM resources:

 * https://llvm.org/docs/CMake.html
 * https://github.com/apple/llvm-project#readme